I, [swift_name size=”medium”], and Dundee Farmers Market agree to the following:

 • Each participant shall be issued a signed contract.
 All business names must be on the contract.

 • Each participant shall have a general location in the market that will be held for the entire season unless otherwise mandated by the Market Manager.
 Variation on the designated area will happen as the number of vendors fluctuate during the season.

 • No participant shall have the right to sell, sublease, transfer or permit any other seller to use an assigned market location except by special approval of the Market Committee.

+• All vendors must report gross sales at the end of the season, or whenever a vendor is done for the season, to the Market Manager.
 Please keep good records if possible.
 All numbers are confidential and are used for total gross sales of the market to report to DDA and The village of Dundee, and for possible fundraising purposes.

 • Non-profit groups are included at the discretion of the Market Manager, with market mix kept in mind.

 • The Board reserves the right to cancel the privileges of any member/market participant who, in the opinion of the Market Committee, has violated the rules and regulations governing the Market.

 • The Board reserves the right to cancel the market season up to one month prior to the opening of the Market.
 Participants agree to hold the market harmless for any and all losses except fees paid to the Farmers Market.

 • The Market reserves the right to revise the General Rules and Requirements or to make exceptions when beneficial to the Market.

 • Each vendor agrees to be responsible for all damages to life and property due to the vendor’s activities or those of their employees or family members at the Market.